Curt Bloch: Magazines

 While hiding in Enschede, Bloch began producing a weekly magazine, The Underwater Cabaret, using materials that Dutch allies brought to them alongside food and other necessities.
 Bloch published 95 issues, each of which included original art, poetry and songs that were mostly aimed at the Nazis and their collaborators among the Dutch.

 Although Bloch was confined to the attic, he made efforts to share his work with others living in hiding.
 The magazines were distributed among the people with whom he shared the hidden "studio".
 The magazines may also have been brought to other Jews in hiding via Dutch allies, offering them a glimpse of hope and a momentary escape from the harsh reality they faced.
-The spread of the "underwater cabaret" played a vital role in fostering a sense of unity and resilience among those oppressed by the Nazis.
+If so, then the "underwater cabaret" would have played a vital role in fostering a sense of unity and resilience among those oppressed by the Nazis.

 The title “Onderwater-Cabaret” was inspired by the Dutch word “onderduiken” (go into hiding), which would literally translate into English as “to dive under”.
 Onderduiken used in Dutch is strongly associated with people hiding for German occupiers during WWII – mainly referring to Jews but also to members of the resistance and other persecuted population groups.

 The last issue is from April 3, 1945, the day Enschede was liberated.
 That last issue was a photomontage of two people climbing out through a hatch.
 The headline of the issue proclaims that they are finally "above water".

 In 1948, Bloch collected the magazines and moved them to his home in New York.